 This course provides a conceptual framework for fundamental knowledge of management.
-Primary consideration is given to the areas of planning, organizing, directing, and controlling.
-It emphasizes both the art and science of management through the use of lectures and the case study method.
-Students use a variety of outside readings and interviews in their studies.
+Primary consideration is given to the areas of planning, organizing, leading, and controlling.
+Emphasizing both the art and science of management through a variety of approaches to learning that may include lecture formats, case studies, outside readings and interviews.

-BUS230 Principles of Marketing
+BUS230 Principles of Marketing 3 Credits